planetfederal/workshops/tutorials/osm-routing/src/index.rst

 Publishing in GeoServer
 -----------------------

-Our database work is now complete and we can publish an SQL View which will create a route for a given source and target vertex.
+Our database work is now complete and we can publish our routing functionality as dynamic layers in GeoServer.
+First create a new workspace named ``tutorial`` and a new PostGIS store that connects to your database.

 .. image:: ./img/stores.png
    :width: 95%

 SQL View
 ^^^^^^^^

+We will be creating two layers in GeoServer: ``shortest_path``, which finds the route between two vertices in our routing network and returns a list of features representing that route; ``nearest_vertex``, which finds the nearest vertext to any point in our dataset.
+Our application will let the user select a point on the map and will translate it into a vertex which can be used as the source or target in our route generation layer.

 Configure a new SQL View named ``shortest_path`` with the following SQL query: